 Working with Optional Data

-If you're coming from Javascript, optional data can be a real pain in the butt.
+If you're coming from JavaScript, optional data can be a real pain.
 ReasonML removes a whole class of null

 and undefined